icommit

 Objectives

-The project’s main objectives are to improve collaboration between different stakeholders involved in disengagement and reintegration (D&R) and to strengthen their preparedness in prevention and countering of (violent) extremism (P/CVE), whether right-wing (VRWE) or Islamist (VIE).
+The project’s main objectives were to improve collaboration between different stakeholders involved in disengagement and reintegration (D&R) and to strengthen their preparedness in prevention and countering of (violent) extremism (P/CVE), whether right-wing (VRWE) or Islamist (VIE).

 Approach